adimiko/FOF/README.md

 ![logo-FOF](https://user-images.githubusercontent.com/53557466/200375472-9965e687-b8f6-4cb7-94b6-7b84a17352d6.png)
 ### Fast Object Factory :factory:
-Create objects using a public or non-public constructor.
+Create objects using a public or a non-public constructor.

-Benefits:
+### Benefits:

 - Simple to use
 - High performance reflection